VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 which is **very** wrong because arrays start at 0 (so these arrays have 3 items, for example at `my_array[0]`,`my_array[1]`, and `my_array[2]`  - more on this later).
 This might make your code crash outright, but it might still *sort of* work, just when you write 42 to `my_array[3]` it might be clobbering the value of some other variable, maybe setting `my_other_array[0]` to 42, maybe something else entirely.

 This is really, really bad.
-Now, modern tools try to prevent this and actually include some of their own code to try to stop you from doing this *particular* fuck up, but it's not bullet proof.
-In pretty much any other language you could either be 100% sure it will crash outright (again, this is better in this case) or it will just refuse to run at all.
+Now, modern tools try to prevent this and actually include some of their own code to try to stop you from doing this *particular* fuck up, but it's not bulletproof.
+In pretty much any other language, you could either be 100% sure it will crash outright (again, this is better in this case) or it will just refuse to run at all.

 ## Example 2: Strings should be Null-Terminated (Usually)